 Typically, you’ll receive the best value by transferring your points to one of 14 different loyalty programs.
 The airline partners include: Aer Lingus, Air Canada, Aeroplan, Air France/KLM, British Airways, Emirates, Iberia, JetBlue, Singapore Airlines, Southwest, United and Virgin Atlantic.
 The hotel partners include: Hyatt, IHG and Marriott.

-For example, on the hotel front, Hyatt has one of the most valuable programs and you can redeem the 100,000 bonus points for a free 4-night stay at the Hyatt Ziva Cancun (one of Hyatt’s all-inclusive resorts).
-Or, you can stay at the Grand Hyatt Baha Mar that costs just 20,000 points at night for 5 nights with the current sign-up bonus.
+For example, on the hotel front, Hyatt has one of the most valuable programs and you can redeem the 60,000 bonus points for three-night stay at the Grand Hyatt Baha Mar that costs just 20,000 points.

 If you are looking to travel overseas at some point, you can fly business class roundtrip from Boston to Spain for just 68,000 points on Iberia.
 These flights in the front of the plane costs many thousands of dollars if you actually pay for your flight… or you can use your points.